 Living In Vancouver

 Graduate students are eligible for a year round UBC Upass.
-The UPass costs $41 per month and is prepaid as part of your student fees.
+The UPass costs $170/term and is prepaid as part of your student fees.
 This provides students with unlimited travel on public transport in the greater Vancouver area.
 This includes all buses, the sky train, Canada Line and the sea bus.

 A lot of home owners in Vancouver have basement/attic suites to rent.
 A small suite can start at $700 per month.
 Landlords tend to advertise in the following three publications: